Best Shibuya Ramen: 5 Top Shops Near Shibuya Station

-As per usual, we're leaving out any ramen shops that we visit on a Tokyo Ramen Tour.
+As usual, we’re leaving out any ramen shops that we visit on our Tokyo Ramen Tour.

 1. Hayashi (はやし)

-Many regard Hayashi to be the heavyweight ramen champ in Shibuya.
-The owner is somewhat strict - the unspoken rule is that you eat quickly and leave.
-But don't let this turn you off.
-The pork, chicken, and fish based soup is thick, rich, and addictive.
+Many regard Hayashi as the heavyweight ramen champion of Shibuya.
+The owner runs a tight ship — the unspoken rule is to eat efficiently and head out.
+But don’t let that deter you.
+The soup, made from pork, chicken, and fish, is thick, rich, and deeply satisfying.

 Shop Hours: 11:30 am ~ 3:30 pm (closed on Sun)